bytecodealliance/wasmtime/cranelift/docs/isle.md

    overhead and/or the effectiveness of the Rust inliner).

-5. Backtracking -- attempting to match rules, and backing up to follow a different path when a match fails -- is entirely internal to the generated Rust function for a constructor.
-Once we are rewriting a constructor and its subterms, we have committed to that constructor.
-Internally to the rewrite-evaluation of one constructor, it evaluates left-hand side patterns, finding one that matches, and then commits to that and starts to invoke constructors to build the rewritten right-hand side.
+5. Backtracking -- attempting to match rules, and backing up to follow a different path when a match fails -- exists, but is entirely internal to the generated Rust function for rewriting one term.
+Once we are rewriting a term, we have committed to that term existing as a rewrite step; we cannot backtrack further.
+However, backtracking can occur within the delimited scope of this one term's rewrite; we have a phase during which we evaluate left-hand sides, trying to find a matching rule, and once we find one, we commit and start to invoke constructors to build the right-hand side.

    Said another way, the principle is that left-hand sides are fallible, and have no side-effects as they execute; right-hand